-The management of Section 7.11 contributions imposes costs on Council in the preparation, implementation, monitoring and review of this Plan.
+The management of Section 94 contributions imposes costs on Council in the preparation, implementation, monitoring and review of this Plan.
 With the increase in population and workforce there is a necessity to ensure there is a continuous process of managing, monitoring, revising and implementing this Plan.
 The earlier parts of this Plan have demonstrated that the new incoming population of the Byron Shire will need improvements and additions to facilities and services of a variety of types, which are not currently available.
-Section 7.11 provides the mechanism by which contributions can be collected to provide these.

-However, the administration of a this plan requires resources which otherwise would not be devoted to this purpose.
-Since these would not be required if a contribution plan was not to be put in place, they are directly attributable to new development.
+Section 94 provides the mechanism by which contributions can be collected to provide these.
+However, the administration of a Section 94 Plan requires resources which otherwise would not be devoted to this purpose.
+Since these would not be required if a Section 94 Plan was not to be put in place, they are directly attributable to new development.